Mariposa-Health/.github/pull_request_template.md

 Please list any relevant configurations/environment variables needed to run the above described tests.

+# How should this be deployed?

+Please list any configuration changes (secrets, environment variables, etc.) needed to occur when this code is deployed.
+This can be copied directly from the Jira ticket if the deployment notes there are comprehensive enough.

 # Checklist:

 - [ ] My code follows the Plume Eng style guidelines